conscienceli/liangzhili.com/content/authors/admin/_index.md

 - Visitors
 ---

-Zhaofeng Niu received her B.Eng and M.Sc from Qufu Normal University, China, in 2015 and 2018.
-During her master’s period, in 2017, she came to Japan and studied as an exchange student at Muroran Institute Technology University.
-Currently, she is pursuing the Ph.D. degree in Graduate School of Information Science at Nara Institute of Science and Technology (NAIST), Japan.
+Liangzhi Li received the B.Sc and M.Eng degrees in Computer Science from South China University of Technology (SCUT), China, in 2012 and 2016, respectively, and Ph.D. degree in Engineering from Muroran Institute of Technology, Japan, in 2019.
+He is currently a researcher with Institute for Datability Science, Osaka University, Japan.
+His main fields of research interest include computer vision, deep learning, and medical imaging.
+He has received the best paper award from FCST 2017 and IEEE Sapporo Section (2018).